-- A fence separating the active and inactive portions of the site was installed in March 1987. - Approximately 1,600 cubic yards of wood debris and asbestos in soil was removed and disposed off-site during August and September 1987.
-An additional 50 cubic yards of soil was disposed in the same manner in April 1988.
+• A fence separating the active and inactive portions of the site was installed in March 1987.

-- The fluid contents and rinsate from the 18,000-gallon concrete underground storage tank were removed and disposed off-site in December 1987.
+- Approximately 1,600 cubic yards of wood debris and asbestos in soil was removed and disposed off-site during August and September 1987.
+An additional 50 cubic yards of soil was disposed in the same manner in April 1988. - The fluid contents and rinsate from the 18,000-gallon concrete underground storage tank were removed and disposed off-site in December 1987.
 The 18,000-gallon underground storage tank was cleaned, demolished, and removed from the site in January 1988. - Removal and off-site disposal of the fluid contents and rinsate from the 1,000-gallon steel underground storage tank occurred in August 1989.
-The tank was removed from the site in September 1989. - Soil and petroleum hydrocarbons contained within a 72,000-gallon concrete underground storage tank were removed in March 1988.
-Additional materials were removed from the tank prior to cleaning in September 1989.
-The tank and associated piping were removed during May and June 1992. - Approximately 900 tons of slag and metals-contaminated soil was removed from two offsite lots (Lot 1 and 2206 Sixth Avenue) in December 1991.
+The tank was removed from the site in September 1989. - Asbestos-impacted soils were excavated and disposed of, and a grass vegetative cover was applied in the southwest portion of the inactive yard in September 1990. - Soil and petroleum hydrocarbons contained within a 72,000-gallon concrete underground storage tank were removed in March 1988.
+Additional materials were removed from the tank prior to cleaning in September 1989. - Approximately 900 tons of slag and metals-contaminated soil was removed from two offsite lots (Lot 1 and 2206 Sixth Avenue) in December 1991.
 One other lot (Lot 3) was covered with gravel and a seal coat.
 The locations of these off-site lots are shown on Figure 4. - An out-of-service water supply well located in the southern inactive portion of the site was abandoned in March 1992.
-The well casing was perforated and filled with cement grout. - Installation and operation of a groundwater treatment system is planned for March 1993.
-The purpose of this Interim Remedial Measure is to treat contaminated groundwater and prevent further off-site migration of groundwater contaminants.
+The well casing was perforated and filled with cement grout. - The 72,000-gallon tank and associated piping were removed during May and June 1992.
+Approximately 2,500 cubic yards of asphalt, concrete and other non-hazardous debris were also removed at that time. - Operation of a groundwater treatment system was begun in April 1993.
+The purpose of this Interim Remedial Measure is to treat contaminated groundwater and prevent further off-site migration of groundwater contaminants. - Slag and metals-impacted soil were removed from the inactive portion of the site and the southeastern part of the active yard in November and December 1993.
+Levels of metals in soil in the inactive portion of the site will be reevaluated in early 1994 to determine the extent of additional cleanup needed, if any.